department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/non-college-degree-programs.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Non-College Degree Programs | Veterans Affairs
+title: Non-College Degree Programs
-heading: Non-College Degree Programs
+heading: Non-college degree programs
-display_title: Non-College Degree Programs
+display_title: Non-college degree programs
 description: Learn about ways to use the GI Bill to pay for professional training and trade skills like HVAC repair, truck driving, or Emergency Medical Technician (EMT).
 Qualified Veterans, service members, and dependents may be able to get money for tuition, books, and supplies.
 keywords: n/a
 concurrence: incomplete